Pakistan–Sri Lanka relations: History

 Sri Lanka avoided joining the boycott of the 19th SAARC summit that was scheduled to be held in November 2016 in Islamabad, Pakistan.
-However a media release by the Sri Lankan Ministry of Foreign Affairs which said it regrets that the prevailing environment in the region was not conducive for holding the SAARC summit was false interpreted by Indian media as not attending the summit.
+However, a media release by the Sri Lankan Ministry of Foreign Affairs stating it regrets that the prevailing environment in the region was not conducive for holding the SAARC summit was falsely interpreted by Indian media as not attending the summit.
 But the Sri Lankan Minister of Foreign Affairs Mangala Samaraweera debunked the claims saying that General Provisions of the Charter of SAARC results in the summit being cancelled even if one country does not attend thus there was no summit for Sri Lanka to attend and Sri Lanka will attend the summit whenever it will be held.

 Economic relations

-On February 12, 2012, A credit line for US$200 million was one of three Memorandum of Understanding (MoU) signed between Pakistan and Sri Lanka.
+On February 12, 2012, a credit line for US$200 million was one of three memoranda of understanding (MoU) signed between Pakistan and Sri Lanka.
 The MoUs were signed during President Mahinda Rajapaksa’s official visit to Pakistan, on the invitation of President Asif Ali Zardari.

 In 2012, Sri Lankan Airlines invited Pakistan International Airlines to operate more flights to Sri Lanka.